dwendland/ki-marktplatz.arch-poc/single-compose-local/README.md

 should has been exchanged in that moment and you should be able to use the markeplace functionalities allowed for that role.

+## Remarks

+Per default, the IDM component is configured for data persistance.
+This means, that created user, applications, etc. will remain when restarting the IDM and IDM DB containers.
+If data persistance for the IDM should be disabled, comment out the mounting of the DB volume in the `idm/docker-compose.yml` MySQL section.

+For the marketplace itself, data persistance is disabled by default.
+Any changes made within the marketplace, e.g. creating products, will be lost after restarting the marketplace components.
+If data persistance should be enabled, uncomment the DB volume sections in the `marketplace/docker-compose.yml` file.